marshmallow-code/marshmallow-oneofschema/README.rst

         pass

 By default schemas are named with class name with removed "Schema" suffix, which corresponds to the most common case of "Foo" - "FooSchema" naming convention.
-If this is not the case, you can customize keys in `type_schemas` by overriding `schema_name` method:
+If this is not the case, you can customize keys in `type_schemas` by overriding `get_schema_name` method:

 .. code:: python